abidalfrz/final-project-pemrograman-berorientasi-objek/README.md

 ## Description

 An Expense Tracker is a simple application that helps users monitor and manage their daily expenses.
 This project provides a basic structure for tracking expenses, categorizing them, and generating reports.
-It is built with object oriented programming principles in mind, making it easy to extend and maintain.
+It is built with object oriented programming principles in mind, ensuring modularity and maintainability.

 ---

+## Technologies Used

+- **Java**: The core programming language used for building the application.
+- **Java Servlet**: For handling HTTP requests and responses.
+- **Apache Tomcat**: A web server to deploy and run the Java Servlet application.
+- **Apache Maven**: For project management and build automation.
+- **MySQL**: The database management system used to store user and expense data.
+- **HTML/CSS/JavaScript**: For front-end development and user interface design.

 ## Features